Pantalla#

 draw_rectangle#

-draw_rectangle draws a rectangle on the screen using the current pen and fill colors.
+draw_rectangle draws a rectangle using the current pen width, pen color, and fill color, unless the optional color parameter is used.

 Uso: